terbos90803/ToastTimer/README.md

    1. panel rocker switch for power
    1. micro-USB extender (from feather to outer shell)
    1. micro-USB charger (1A recommended)
+   1. small screws for assembly

 ## Wiring
-   * NeoPixels get power from the 3.3V rail on the breadboard area.
+   * NeoPixels get power from the 3.3V rail on the feather's breadboard area.
 Add a 1000uF capacitor between 3.3V and GND.
    * NeoPixel signal comes from PIN 2.
 Add a 470ohm series resistor on this line.
    * Power switch goes between GND and EN
    * All buttons share a common ground